opossm/steam-on-crostini/README.md

 Then run steam-install.sh

-If Source is having issues with color shift, use source-fix.sh When prompted, replace the first mention of 'Exec=' with 'Exec=env VIRGL_DEBUG=bgraswz steam', then save.
-Once saved, restart Crostini.
+If Source is having issues with color shift, use source-fix.sh and follow the instructions given by the script

-!This will be updated eventually!

 Known Issues
 ===========
-- Some steam.desktop files are empty, but that's a Valve fault.
-This tool may not work if your .desktop file is empty
+- Some steam.desktop files are empty.
+I have attempted to patch it by copying the file directly after configuration.

 Planned Features
 ===========
 - Better GUI maybe?
 - Easier to use and execute script
-- More utilities such as copying game dirs and files?